Regateiro/ATBCrafter/README.md

 <img src=macro.png />

 2. The execute menu, where the execution of the current opened macro can be started and stopped.
+The option to start a trial synthesis has also been added.

 <img src=execute.png />